Avan Jogia

-Avan Tudor Jogia (/ˈævən ˈdʒoʊɡiə/; born February 9, 1992) is a Canadian actor.
-He first received recognition for portraying Danny Araujo in the television film A Girl Like Me: The Gwen Araujo Story (2006).
-After moving to the United States in his late teens, he landed various television roles within series such as Caprica (2009–2010).
+Avan Tudor Jogia (/ˈævən ˈdʒoʊɡiə/; born February 9, 1992) is a Canadian actor, singer, author and director.
+Starting as a child actor, he first received recognition for portraying Danny Araujo in the television film A Girl Like Me: The Gwen Araujo Story (2006).
+After moving to the United States in his late teens, he landed various roles on television series such as Caprica (2009–2010) and had his breakthrough as Beck Oliver in Victorious (2010–2013).

-Jogia had his breakthrough for playing Beck Oliver in the Nickelodeon sitcom Victorious (2010–2013), and rose to mainstream prominence for his roles as Danny Desai in the drama series Twisted (2013), Tutankhamun in the miniseries Tut (2015), Roman Mercer in the paranormal action series Ghost Wars (2017–2018) and Ulysses Zane in the comedy series Now Apocalypse (2019).
+He has since starred as Danny Desai in the drama series Twisted (2013), Tutankhamun in the miniseries Tut (2015), Roman Mercer in the paranormal action series Ghost Wars (2017–2018) and Ulysses Zane in the comedy series Now Apocalypse (2019).
 Numerous credits in television and cinema include Spectacular!
 (2009), Finding Hope Now (2010), Rags (2012), Ten Thousand Saints (2015), I Am Michael (2015) and Zombieland: Double Tap (2019).
 His directorial debut came in 2011 with the short film Alex.
 He stars as Leon S. Kennedy in the 2021 film Resident Evil: Welcome to Raccoon City.

 In 2011, Jogia co-founded the LGBT online organization Straight But Not Narrow, which seeks to shape the viewpoints of teenagers and adults on matters pertaining to the LGBT community.
 In 2019, he published his first book, Mixed Feelings, a series of short stories and poems about multiracial identity.
+He hand painted all the illustrations in the book.
+His second book of poetry, “Autopsy (of an Ex-Teen Heartthrob)” was released on February 11, 2025.

-He and his brother Ketan make up the band Saint Ivory.
+Jogia and his brother Ketan make up the band Saint Ivory.
 They released an album to complement the book also titled Mixed Feelings.
+Jogia plays guitar, piano, and accordion, as well as singing.

 Early life

-Avan Tudor Jogia was born on February 9, 1992, in Vancouver, British Columbia, the son of Wendy and Mike Jogia.
-His father is a British Indian Gujarati, and his mother is of English, German, and Welsh descent.
-He is the younger brother of Ketan, a music producer in London.
+Avan Tudor Jogia was born on 9 February 1992 in Vancouver, in the Canadian Province of British Columbia, the son of Wendy and Mike Jogia.
+His father is a British-Indian of Gujarati descent, and his mother is a White-Canadian of English, German, and Welsh descent.
+He is the younger brother of Ketan Jogia, a music producer in London.
 Besides English, Jogia speaks some Gujarati and French.

 According to The Start, Jogia was a student at Killarney Secondary School until age 17 when he left to pursue acting full-time, having already gained a number of small television credits.
 In an interview, he said that his parents withdrew him from middle school in favor of home schooling.
 He moved to Los Angeles, California on the trial-basis ultimatum that he would land a role within a six-month period – or return to schooling.

 Jogia has cited British actor Tim Curry as one of his early acting inspirations, particularly Curry's role as Long John Silver in the 1996 musical adventure comedy film, Muppet Treasure Island.
 British actor Sir Ben Kingsley is another of Jogia's inspirations; the two would later appear in the 2015 miniseries Tut, and work together on the 2016 short film Of Dogs and Men.